MakkaiNandor/old-but-gold/README.md

 # OldButGold

-University project
+### A university project

-Implements a webpage, where users can play the Battleship (Sea Battle) game.
+A web application where the users can play the classic Battleship (Sea Battle) game.

-Created in Laravel.
+Implemented in *Laravel* framework using *SQLite* database.